top of page

 • Its role in supporting healthy respiratory & circulatory function

 For safety and clarity: This refers to supporting the body’s own detox systems, not medical treatment or disease claims.
+In naturopathy, the focus is always: Supporting the body’s resilience, not treating disease.

 Traditional Benefits of Eastern White Pine